Dgame/php-cast/README.md

 To change this, you need to write / use your own phpstan rule that makes phpstan believe that it will now always be an `int`.
 So if you use your own verification methods, you must also write / use your own phpstan rules.

 This package tries to simplify that.
-To verify that something is an int, you can _assume_ that it must be an `int`.
+To verify that something is an `int`, you can _assume_ that it must be an `int`.
 If it is not, you get `null`:

 ```php
 use function Dgame\Cast\Assume\int;